Top 10 Reasons Why Moms Are Important

 Posted May 10, 2013

 Mother’s Day is a day you get to show your mom (or the mother of your children) how grateful you are that she is in your life.
 Don’t waste the opportunity.
-By the way, there are many more than ten reasons, but that was all I could fit in this blog.

 - If it weren’t for your mom, you wouldn’t be breathing right now.
 If nothing else, you should thank her for that.